A-mairi/A-mairi/README.md

 ### 🌱 What I'm Learning

-I'm currently on **Day 5** of the Python course, where I'm building a strong foundation in programming concepts.
+I'm currently in the middle of the Python course, where I'm building a strong foundation in programming concepts.
 I’m eager to learn more about Python and eventually expand into web development, data science, or other exciting areas in tech.

 ### 🎯 Goals